remove-secrets

 Notes

 Warning: This permanently rewrites Git history.
-You will need to force-push to update remotes, and all collaborators must re-clone.
+You will need to force-push to update remotes, and collaborators must coordinate after the force push, often by re-cloning or resetting.

-• The command scans history first and reports found files before removing them
+• The command scans history first and reports found files before prompting to remove them

 • Repositories with no matching patterns are skipped cleanly